 Cross-check with Conceal Ratio and Conceal Seconds for evidence of packet loss and jitter.

 - Check to see if the phone is using a different codec than expected (RxType and TxType).

 - Check to see if the MOS LQK version changed after a firmware upgrade.

 - Network impairment from packet loss or high jitter.

 Conceal Ratio is near or at zero, but the voice quality is poor

 - Noise or distortion in the audio channel such as echo or audio levels.

-- Tandem calls that undergo multiple encode/decode such as calls to a mobile network or calling card network.
+- Tandem calls that undergo multiple encode/decode such as calls to a cellular network or calling card network.

-- Acoustic problems coming from a speakerphone, handsfree mobile phone or wireless headset.
+- Acoustic problems coming from a speakerphone, handsfree cellular phone or wireless headset.